-fficial transcripts are issued only upon the request of the student.
+Official transcripts are issued only upon the request of the student.
 Transcripts must be requested by the student in writing and must include the student's signature, address, and phone number, the number of copies required and the address in which to mail them.
 Official transcripts are not issued to a student; they will be sent directly to the institution or agency designated by the student.
+Students may also request transcripts online through the Registry Web-Based Services (registry.kingsu.ca).